jrahkone/q/README.md

-# Q - simple java query template
+# Q - simple query template for java

 Example query (all values in json will be replaced with result values):